-The Finnish Spitz is the national dog of Finland since 1979.
+The Finnish spitz is the national dog of Finland since 1979.
 Its origins date back thousands of years ago when the Finno-Ugrian people inhabited Central Russia.
 Fiercely loyal and protective, this charming foxlike dog breed loves children and is an excellent guard dog.
-Originally bred as a hound dog, it barked to point hunters to the location of bird preys.
+Originally bred as a hound dog, it barks to point hunters to the location of bird preys.
 It is an active breed that needs to be kept busy.

-By 1880, the advanced transportation brought people to where the Finnish Spitz lived, bringing with them their dogs.
-Most of the Finnish Spitz was bred with other dog breeds and almost drove the original breed to extinction.
-In 1890, Hugo Sandberg and Hugo Roos from Helsinki witnessed the efficient skills of the Finnish Spitz during one of their hunting trips.
+By 1880, the advanced transportation brought people to where the Finnish spitz lived, bringing with them their dogs.
+Most of the Finnish spitz were bred with other dog breeds and almost drove the original breed to extinction.
+In 1890, Hugo Sandberg and Hugo Roos from Helsinki witnessed the efficient skills of the Finnish spitz during one of their hunting trips.
 From then on, they were determined to save the breed.

-Based on accepted breed standards, Finnish Spitz must have a square build, meaning it is slightly shorter in length than it is in height.
-It stands 38 to 51 centimetres at the withers and weighs 20 to 35 pounds.
-With its fox-like appearance, the breed has pointed muzzles, red coats and pricked ears.
-Nose, lips and rims of the eyes are coloured black.
+Based on accepted breed standards, the Finnish spitz must have a square build, meaning it is slightly shorter in length than it is in height.
+It stands 38–51 centimetres at the withers and weighs 20–35 pounds.
+With its foxlike appearance, the breed has a pointed muzzle, red coat, and pricked ears.
+Nose, lips, and rims of the eyes are coloured black.

-Sporting a double coat, the Finnish Spitz has a soft, dense undercoat, and a long, harsh guard hair as a topcoat.
-Its head wear short tight hair, whereas the hair in the body and back of their legs is slightly longer.
+Sporting a double coat, the Finnish spitz has a soft, dense undercoat, and a long, harsh guard hair as a topcoat.
+Its head wears short tight hair, whereas the hair in the body and back of its legs is slightly longer.
 Stiff, harsh coat can be found on its neck up to its back.
 There are only two accepted breed colours that contribute to its foxy appearance, and those are red and gold.
-Grooming a Finnish Spitz can be a bit challenging especially in keeping its coat clean and pristine-looking.
+Grooming a Finnish spitz can be a bit challenging especially in keeping its coat clean and pristine-looking.
 It does not help that it sheds quite heavily throughout the year, which requires daily brushing to remove any loose and dead hair.

-Aside from making sure the coat is tidy and skin looking good, it is also necessary to pay attention to other parts of its physical well-being.
-When too much wax build up in the ears, this makes the dog breed susceptible to infections.
-Cleaning the ears on a regular basis using a vet-approved solution will prevent bacteria from growing in its ear canals.
+Aside from making sure that the coat is tidy and skin looking good, it is also necessary to pay attention to other parts of its physical well-being.
+When there’s too much wax build-up in the ears, it makes the dog breed susceptible to infections.
+Cleaning the ears on a regular basis using a vet-approved ear solution will prevent bacteria from growing in its ear canals.
 Brushing of teeth at least twice a week is also essential to keep gum disease and bad breath at bay.
 We must not forget to trim the nails.
-Untrimmed nails can lead to overgrowth, cracking and splitting, which will be painful for any dog breed.
+Untrimmed nails can lead to overgrowth, cracking, and splitting, which will be painful for any dog breed.

-The Finnish Spitz is a happy and easy-going breed.
+The Finnish spitz is a happy and easy-going breed.
 Behind its charming temperament is an extremely protective and fiercely loyal nature, which makes it an excellent guard dog.
-It is wary of strangers but will not exhibit any aggressive behaviour unless it senses danger or is provoked.
-No doubt, this dog breed adores its family and will love nothing than to be with its owners.
-Unlike most breeds, the Finnish Spitz is less likely to suffer from separation anxiety.
+It is wary of strangers, but it will not exhibit any aggressive behaviour unless it senses danger or it is provoked.
+No doubt this dog breed adores its family and will love nothing than to be with its owners.
+Unlike most breeds, the Finnish spitz is less likely to suffer from separation anxiety.
 Nevertheless, lack of physical and mental stimulation will cause it to get bored and destructive.

-Since the Finnish Spitz is a hunting dog, it has an inherent need to be outdoors to do rigorous activities such as running and hiking.
+Since the Finnish spitz is a hunting dog, it has an inherent need to be outdoors to do rigorous activities such as running and hiking.
 With this said, active families who engage in outdoor activities are perfect for this breed.
-Barking is one of the Finnish Spitz specialities since it was originally bred to be "bark pointers."
-So if you have pesky neighbours who do not like dogs that bark a lot, then either you move or skip getting a Finnish Spitz altogether.
+Barking is one of the Finnish spitz’s specialities since it was originally bred to be a ‘bark pointer.’
+So if you have pesky neighbours who do not like dogs that bark a lot, then either you move or skip getting a Finnish spitz altogether.
 However, another alternative is to train this breed to control its excessive barking tendencies.

-A typical serving for an adult Finnish Spitz is 1.75 to 2.5 cups of high-quality dog food daily, split into two meals.
+A typical serving for an adult Finnish spitz is 1.75–2.5 cups of high-quality dog food daily, split into two meals.
 Many dog food companies offer breed-specific formulas.
 However, it is highly recommended to consult with a veterinarian to determine the frequency of meals and nutrition it will need to be healthy.

-Typical calorie needs of adult Finnish Spitz per day:
+Typical calorie needs of an adult Finnish spitz per day:

-Finnish Spitz will require enough protein found in real me for muscle growth at.
-Plenty of fruits and vegetables will also assist in making sure your dog receives a well-balanced and healthy diet.
-Since the Finnish Spitz is prone to canine hip dysplasia, it is best to feed it food rich in Glucosamine.
+The Finnish spitz will require enough protein found in real meat for muscle growth.
+Plenty of fruits and vegetables will also assist in making sure that your dog receives a well-balanced and healthy diet.
+Since the Finnish spitz is prone to canine hip dysplasia, it is best to feed it with food that is rich in glucosamine.

-The average life expectancy of a happy and healthy Finnish Spitz is 12 to 15 years.
+The average life expectancy of a happy and healthy Finnish spitz is twelve to fifteen years.
 However, some health problems of most dog breeds are inherited.
-In the case of a Finnish Spitz, a serious cause of concern for this breed is Epilepsy and Diabetes.
-Thus, it is best to consult with a veterinarian at least every 6 months for preventive measures.
-Other health issues include Cataracts, Elbow and Hip Dysplasia and Luxating Patellas.
+In the case of a Finnish spitz, a serious cause for concern for this breed is epilepsy and diabetes.
+Thus, it is best to consult with a veterinarian at least every six months for preventive measures.
+Other health issues include cataracts, elbow and hip dysplasia, and luxating patella.

-The Finnish Spitz is a high-energy character that requires at least 40 to 60 minutes of daily exercise.
+The Finnish spitz is a high-energy character that requires at least forty to sixty minutes of daily exercise.
 Being a hound dog means it needs to be able to run, hike, or jog to let off steam.
-However, owners must ensure that any off-leash outdoor activity must be done within a securely fenced area.
+However, owners must ensure that any off-lead outdoor activity must be done within a securely fenced area.

 Are you sure the Finnish Spitz is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz